chorus12/tamara/README.md

 For example, you have a server at `myserver.com:8888` using `aes-256-gcm` encryption method and password `FatPet123$`
 Then, with the plain URI `ss://aes-256-gcm:FatPet123$@myserver.com:8888`, you can generate the BASE64 encoded URI.

-To do so open JavaScript console in Chrome/Brave browser : menu View->Developer->JavaScript Console
+To do so open JavaScript console in Chrome/Brave browser : F12 or menu View->Developer->JavaScript Console or Console

 ![img](1691663089214.jpg)